Fireye04/coffee/content/blog/monthly-update-2025-august.md

 # Retrospective

 So.
 You may have noticed a couple things are absent.
 Oops.
 First and foremost, Nike's.
 I still want to work on it, I just didn't have the time.
 Don't worry it will happen, I will fight god (adhd) to make it happen.
-Further, I didn't do enogh music this month.
+Further, I didn't do enough music this month.
 Expect more of that going forward.
 OpenVPN is still T Posing over my sobbing corpse as per usual, and the treehouse did not progress at all.
 Cooked.

 On the other hand, I did get that website update out, I started working on that motherboard fix, and I embarked on the long painful NixOS journey, so not a total loss!